Château des Sforza à Milan

 Cons

-• Uneven surroundings of Centrale at night
+• Immediate surroundings of the central station feel uninviting at night

 Our tips for booking the right place